CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ---

-Revision 103
+Revision 104

 CSS
 {: .cssrev}

 Still very fluid.

-Canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/) .
+Contact information and canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/) .
+Comments and corrections welcome!

 This document is licenced under a Creative Commons Attribution-ShareAlike 4.0 International Licence, <https://creativecommons.org/licenses/by-sa/4.0/> .